pritis-spektra/dvlprprdctvtyghdepth/Lab10/Lab10.md

 1.  **Open** src/server.js.**Select all code** and use Copilot Chat Agent mode

-> /fix This server file has a hardcoded port and no graceful shutdown.
++++/fix This server file has a hardcoded port and no graceful shutdown.Add environment variable support and proper signal handling.+++
->
-> Add environment variable support and proper signal handling.

 ![](./media/image11.png)